FAQ - Sustainability

 What are the benefits of organic cotton?

 Organic cotton is a more sustainable choice when it comes to cultivating cotton.
 Instead of the chemical cultivation methods typically used for conventional cotton, organic cotton farming uses natural and traditional techniques.
-As a result, it uses less energy, requires no harmful chemicals, and releases fewer greenhouse gases.
-And because organic production systems improve soil quality, significantly less water is used.
-The overall positive effect on water, soil and biodiversity means the well-being and livelihood of farmers and their communities are respected and protected.
+As a result, it uses less energy, requires no harmful chemicals therefore having a less negative impact on water quality, and releases fewer greenhouse gases.
+Organic production systems improve soil quality and significantly use less water.
+It contributes also better to the well-being and livelihood of farmers and their communities and is also protecting their health compared to conventional farming.

 Where does Stanley/Stella get recycled cotton for its recycled products?

-For our Re-Range (i.e. the Re-Creator, Re-Cruiser and Re-Blaster), we use recycled fibres from our own organic cotton cutting waste.
-This cutting waste is collected from our partner factories and taken to a spinning mill, where it’s finely shredded before being blended with virgin organic cotton.
+For our Re-Range (i.e. the Re-Creator and Re-Cruiser), we use recycled fibres from our own organic cotton fabric cutting waste.
+This cutting waste is collected from our partner factories and taken to a spinning mill, where it's finely shredded before being blended with virgin organic cotton.
 The fibres are then twisted and spun into yarn which is used to knit the new, recycled cotton fabric.
-As the yarn is 50% recycled organic fibre and 50% organic virgin fibre, the end fabric is 100% organic cotton.
+The yarn is made with 50% recycled organic fibre and 50% organic virgin fibre.

 We also buy pre- and post-consumer organic cotton waste to produce fibres for making our Re-Tote bags.
 Pre-consumer waste is waste that is generated during production, while post-consumer waste consists of garments that consumers have worn.